izikeros/blog/content/posts/posts/2023/2023-01-13-mlops_certifications.md

 ---
-Title: MLOps Certifications - A Comprehensive Guide
-Slug: mlops-certifications-a-comprehensive-guide
-Date: 2022-11-27
-modified: 2023-01-13
-Start: 2023-01-13
-Tags: mlops, certificates, job-search, interview, machine-learning
 Category: MLOps
+Date: '2022-11-27'
 Image: /images/head/mlops_certificates.jpg
-banner: /images/head/mlops_certificates.jpg
+Slug: mlops-certifications-a-comprehensive-guide
+Start: '2023-01-13'
+Status: published
 Summary: Learn about popular MLOps certifications offered by Amazon, Google, and Microsoft.
 Understand if they are worth the effort and money and discover free MLOps certifications available to gain knowledge and understanding of the field.
-Status: published
+Tags: mlops, certificates, job-search, interview, machine-learning
+Title: MLOps Certifications - A Comprehensive Guide
+banner: /images/head/mlops_certificates.jpg
+modified: '2023-01-13'
-prompt:
+prompt: null
 todo: need to verify the offer and the links
 ---